 - Less convenient

-Check out the schematics for the Levity Lifestyle to see how we’ve done the bathroom.
+Check out the schematics for the Levity Legend to see how we’ve done the bathroom.

 Have all your bathroom features stored in one place, including toilet, shower, and bathroom sink.